lifei96/Medium-dataset/README.md

 ## Description

-This dataset covers 1,075,983 users in [Medium](https://medium.com/), including social graph and activity data for each user.
+This dataset covers 1,075,983 users in [Medium](https://medium.com/), including social graph and profile/activity data for each user.
 Usernames are anonymized with numerical IDs.
+This dataset was collected during August 2016.

 ## Files